 World Glaucoma Week 2019

 Glaucoma is a degenerative eye disease that afflicts as many as 100 million people worldwide.
 The goal of World Glaucoma Week is to raise awareness of this condition so that people can identify the disease in its early stages and prevent it from stealing their sight.
-Unfortunately, many people with glaucoma symptoms think that what is happening to them is an inevitable result of ageing and may think it is easily solvable with glasses or monthly lenses, two weekly lenses, disposable contact lenses.
+Unfortunately, many people with glaucoma symptoms think that what is happening to them is an inevitable result of ageing and may think it is easily solvable with glasses or contact lenses, monthly contact lenses, two weekly contact lenses, disposable contact lenses.
 And so they do not seek treatment.
 But while most people’s vision does indeed deteriorate to some extent with age and glaucoma does typically strike people over 40, natural eyesight degradation and glaucoma are two different things.

 Awareness: The Key to Effective Glaucoma Treatment